seerhein-lab/micgwaf/micgwaf-core/src/docs/gotchas.md

 =======

 - Returning null in Component.processRequest() is the default.
-  Returnung null redisplays the submitted page unchanged except the changes made explicitly in processRequest, without creating a new instance of the page
+  Returning null redisplays the submitted page unchanged except the changes made explicitly in processRequest, without creating a new instance of the page

 - HTML code is per default rendered as in the source pages, with the following exceptions